FAQs and Guides

 Technical judges have a technical degree and demonstrable expertise in a particular field.
 They are typically senior European patent attorneys or former members of patent office tribunals.

-In the context of varying linguistic skills and backgrounds of the UPC judges, it is crucial to tailor submissions according to the nationalities of the judges on each panel and be mindful of the different approaches that may be required.
-This is particularly important in the early days of the UPC in divisions which have a majority of ‘local’ judges – there is likely to be an understandable element of ‘local flavour’ in proceedings in these divisions, at least to begin with.
+In the context of varying backgrounds of the UPC judges, it is crucial to consider tailoring submissions according to the nationalities of the judges on each panel and be mindful of the different approaches that may be required.
+It is also advisable to consider previous decisions and orders issued by the division in question.

 Local and Regional Divisions